antononcube/MathematicaVsR/README.md

 ## Projects organization

-Each project has an introductory page (README.md) that lists its goals, concrete steps, and links to documents and scripts with full explanations and code.
+Each project has an introductory page (README.md) that lists the project goals, concrete steps, and links to documents and scripts with full explanations and code.

 Generally, an introductory page would also have sections with comparison observations and development history.